rvrebcev/near-development-101/content/near101_chapter_3.md

 In this learning module, we will follow a tutorial to build the frontend for a marketplace contract.
 This tutorial assumes that you have already completed the [Connect a React Dapp to NEAR](/near101_chapter_2.md) learning module and continue in the same project.

+### Prerequisites

+- [Node JS](https://nodejs.org/en/download/) - Please make sure you have Node.js v16 or higher installed.
+- You should have a basic understanding of [React](https://reactjs.org/): know how to use JSX, props, state, lifecycle methods, and hooks.
+- You should have followed the [Connect a React Dapp to NEAR](/near101_chapter_2.md) learning module and have `react`, `react-scripts` v.2.1.4, `near-api-js` and `uuid` installed.

 ### Tech Stack

 We will use the following tech stack: